Ukraine: Russia will test our mettle, says Liz Truss

 "The problem is part of the diplomatic process is to see Russian de-escalation and at the moment all we have heard is talk to de-escalation and we've seen... the opposite."

-The UK has increased its troop numbers in neighbouring Estonia to the high hundreds, according to the Ministry of Defence, as well as sending additional helicopters, jets and warships to the region.
+The UK has no troops in Ukraine but it has increased numbers in neighbouring Estonia to the "high hundreds," according to the Ministry of Defence, as well as sending additional helicopters, jets and warships to the region.

 A further 1,000 British troops are also on standby to support Nato if called upon.